 - Request for inspection of unit by owner or his/her designee or

 Upon notification by the City, owners of a rental property in the City of Hayward are subject to rental housing inspections.
 During an inspection, inspectors conduct indepth reviews of rental property conditions to assure compliance with applicable codes.
 Rental properties are inspected for interior/exterior code violations and issued corrective notices for compliance.
 The most common violations are:

 - Faulty weather protection

 - General deferred maintenance

 For a detailed listing of common violations and corrections please download our Common Housing Violations Sheet.

 Request an Inspection

-If you are a tenant living in substandard conditions or a property owner wishing to conduct an inspection with our department to assure your dwellings are currently up to code, please contact us:
+If you are a tenant living in substandard conditions or a property owner wishing to conduct an inspection with our division to assure your dwellings are currently up to code, please contact us:

 On May 13, 2014, the Hayward City Council approved an Ordinance amending the Residential Rental Inspection Program (RRIP) which included a self-certification component.
 Qualifying property owners may participate in the Self-Certification Program if certain conditions identified in the RRIP Ordinance are met.
 Self-Certification is intended to reward those property owners who have shown a history of responsible property management.